Murder and Homicide Defense Attorney Massachusetts

 If you’ve been charged with murder or homicide in Massachusetts, you need experienced legal representation immediately.
-Whether you’re facing murder charges, manslaughter defense, or vehicular homicide prosecution, we have defended good people in tough cases for 30 years.
+Whether you’re facing murder charges, manslaughter defense, or vehicular homicide prosecution, we have defended good people in tough cases for over 30 years.

 Calm seas after the storm of a criminal charge.